-- For a given 100Ω terminated segment
+For a given 100Ω terminated segment

-- Differential Characteristic Impedance (100 Ω nominal)
+- Differential Characteristic Impedance (100Ω nominal)

 - Differential Insertion loss

 - Differential Return Loss

 - Differential XTALK

 - Impedance Variation

 - Common Mode to Differential Mode Conversion

 - Common Mode to Differential Cross Mode Conversion

-- These parameters
+• These parameters

-- Will apply to whole channel (any segment of the cable, mated connectors, magnetics)

-- Need to be considered for environmental factors

-- Tolerances are to be determined

-- Can look into similar requirements for automotive as to those listed under ANSI/TIA-568C.2 / ISO/IEC 11801 for premises, ANSI/TIA-1005 / ISO/IEC 24702 for industrial (i.e. FlexRay Spec and ISO11898-2/CAN).
+- Will apply to the whole link segment - Need to be considered for environmental factors - Tolerances are to be determined - Can look into similar requirements for automotive as to those listed under ANSI/TIA-568C.2 / ISO/IEC 11801 for premises, ANSI/TIA-1005 / ISO/IEC 24702 for industrial (i.e. FlexRay Spec and ISO11898-2/CAN).